 Psycholeptics.
 Antipsychotics.
 Other antipsychotics.
 Aripiprazole.

+Treatment of schizophrenia in adults.
 Treatment of moderate to severe manic episodes in bipolar I disorder, as well as for prevention of new manic episodes in adults who have previously experienced manic episodes and responded to the treatment with aripiprazole.

 by the Order of the Ministry of Health of Ukraine